sbstjn/serverless-s3bucket-sync/README.md

 That's it!
 With the next deployment, [serverless](https://serverless.com) will sync your local folder `relative/folder` with the S3 bucket named `bucket-name`.

+## Sync

+You can use `sls sync` to synchornize all buckets without deploying your serverless stack.

 ## License

 Feel free to use the code, it's released using the [MIT license](LICENSE.md).